 - Vandalism: To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it

 - Simple Assault: An unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggrieved bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness

 The law requires statistics for an expanded area beyond the campus and it requires these statistics to be shown in specific geographic categories.
 (Note that incidents shown in the On-Campus Residential category are also included in the statistics shown in the Campus* category.)

-The following statistics are provided in compliance with the specific time periods, crime classifications, geographic categories and arrest data mandated by federal law.
+Crime statistics are provided in compliance with the specific time periods, crime classifications, geographic categories and arrest data mandated by federal law.
 Crime statistics are available within Williamson’s Annual Security and Fire Safety Report.
 A link to this report is available at the top of this page.

 MISSING STUDENT NOTIFICATION

 The Clery Act requires colleges and universities with housing residencies to provide students with notification procedures if a student has been missing for 24 hours while the College is in session.
 Students should report a student missing for 24 hours to the Dean of Students, Director of Residential Life, or Dormitory Manager.
 Upon notification, the College will proceed to: